cyrusParvereshi/HipHop-R-B_Hit_Song_Prediction/README.md

 - BillboardAPI_EDA: Looked at the bill board data and is where we got artists.txt from using the Billboard API

-- get_artist_features.R: Used this get a df for each artist and all of their songs along with the spotify provided features using spotipyr
+- get_artist_features.R: Used this get a df for each artist and all of their songs along with the spotify provided features using spotifyr

 - combiningFunction.R: Used to combine all the dfs into one big df from get_artist_features.R.
 Final output was final_artist.pkl